Thomas C. Ayers's Collection

 Description:

 24th Street.
-Here is an original photo that I took of a Pennsylvania Railroad train in Altoona, Pennsylvania, on 11 October 1963.
-Shown here (L to R) are PRR engines #9771, #9687, and #7262.
-All were built by EMD. #9771 is an EF-15A built in 1951 and rated at 1,500 horsepower. #9687 is an EH-15 built in 1949 and rated at 1,500 horsepower. #7262 is an EFS-17M built in 1959 and rated at 1,750 horsepower.
-They are about to pass under the 24th Street Bridge with a 103-car mixed-cargo freight train on their way up the Allegheny Mountains via the Horseshoe Curve to Gallitzin and points West.
-Partially visible on the left is SLOPE Tower.
+Here is an original photo that I took in Altoona, Pennsylvania, on 11 October 1963.
+Shown here (L to R) are Pennsylvania Railroad engines #9771, #9687, and #7262.
+All were built by GM-EMD. #9771 is an EF-15A built in January of 1951 and rated at 1,500 horsepower. #9687 is an EF-15A built as an EH-15 in February of 1949, rated at 1,500 horsepower, later regeared and reclassified as an EF-15A. #7262 is an EFS-17M built in November of 1959 and rated at 1,750 horsepower.
+They're about to pass under the 24th Street Bridge with a 103-car mixed-cargo freight train on its way up the Allegheny Mountains to Gallitzin and points West.
+Partially visible at the left is SLOPE Tower.

 Photo Date: